timgit/pg-boss/docs/usage.md

 ## `unprocess(value)`

-Removes a subscription by name or id and stops polling.
+Removes a worker by name or id and stops polling.

 ** Arguments **
 - value: string or object

-  If a string, removes all subscriptions found matching the name.
-If an object, only the subscription with a matching `id` will be removed.
+  If a string, removes all workers found matching the name.
+If an object, only the worker with a matching `id` will be removed.

 **